 Polyethylene tanks can be recycled at the end of their service life.
 Recycled plastic cannot make water tanks because potable water regulations only allow virgin plastics to be used.
 However, there are many other product applications for recycled plastic.
 The recycled plastic can have new sun and heat protection added, and go on to enjoy another long life.

 The material your tank is made from is largely a matter of personal preference.
 Neither concrete nor plastic is an absolute winner.
-Plastic tanks are a lot more cost effective than concrete, longer lasting and easier to install.
+HDPE tanks are a lot more cost effective than concrete, longer lasting and easier to install.

 Concrete tanks are created by either a molded (or precast) process or a plastered process.
 Plastic tanks are much stronger and more durable.

 - Can be buried underground.
 Aesthetically, burying removes what can be a blot on the landscape.

 - Keeps water cooler due to insulation value of concrete.